swapnanil-saikia/Edgistify_internship_project/README.md

 (4) then run command " npm start "
 (5) then open the url " http://localhost:8080/ " in browser.

+Initially the database is empty because no post has been submitted, you can register and post some data and then you will be able to see the post in home page

 FEATURES ABOUT THE WEB APPLICATION -
 It is a  web application where